Aki Kiti: Modern-day practice

 Aphuyemi Akikiti Association was formed in 2014 for promoting and with the intention of reviving the art.
 They categorised the game as athletics.
 Since then, Aki Kiti has been competed annually at the Thuwuni Akikiti Championship held at the annual Thuwuni Festival at Pughoboto in November.
 It is played for three to four minutes with three rounds.
 Using hand is a foul.
-In 2018, the association demonstrated Aki Kiti at the Hornbill Festival at Kisama.
+In 2018, the association demonstrated Aki Kiti at the Hornbill Festival in Kisama Heritage Village.

 In the media

 In 2008, it was featured in the fourth episode in Series 1 of BBC Three reality TV show Last Man Standing.
 In the episode titled Sumi Kick Fighting, six athletes from the United Kingdom and United States competed against tribal champions to become the last man standing.